Selling Eggs as a Business on the Homestead

 - Give your customers business cards and ask them to tag you on social media: No shame in your game!
 Tell your customers to help you spread the word by handing out business cards to their friends and family.
 Better yet, have them take photos of their beautiful new eggs and post them on social media.
 They can tag your business or farm and people can find out the location and pick up times that way.

 - Get online!: That’s right.
-Even if you’re adamantly against it, every farm business needs a social media page and website!
+Even if you’re adamantly against it, every farm business needs a social media page and web site!
 If nothing more, try starting an online private Facebook group or Instagram page.
-This way you can let customers and potential customers know important updates and announcements.
+This way you can let customers and potential customers know about important updates and announcements.

 - Be consistent: If you say you’re going to be somewhere at a certain time when it comes to pick up and drop off — be there!
 Even if you only have a few customers coming one week, don’t make them wait until next week.
 Consistency is important so that your customer trusts you!